-05) Aftermarket or modified sponsons must exceed 6 mm. in thickness.
-All leading edges must be radiused so hazard is not created.
+08) A soft, flexible water-spray deflector may be attached to the hull sides or to the bond flange provided a hazard is not created.
 No part must exceed the perimeter of the bumpers of origin or the external edge of the hull, measured using a plumb line.